 (This is a recommended degree plan subject to changes.
-Please meet with your advisor on a regular basis.)
+Please meet with your adviser on a regular basis.)

-All St. Mary's Core SMC13## "Reflection" courses must be completed before registering for SMC23## "Practice" courses.
+All St. Mary's Core SMC13XX "Reflection" courses must be completed before registering for SMC23XX "Practice" courses.

 "Reflection" courses can be taken in any order followed by "Practice" courses in any order.